 Don’t Be Wordy

 In writing for user interfaces, words are power.
-However, there are two simple rules to uncover that power in the best way: tell words short and make them helpful.
+However, there are two simple rules to uncover that power in the best way: say words short and make them helpful.
 Here’s the time to realize that writing a short informative sentence is much harder than writing a long text.
-You have to find a proper way not to waste those precious seconds which the user is ready to devote to tutorial screens or tooltips.
-Some creative teams involve the professional copywriter for this task to create texts that make every single letter count.
+You have to find a proper way not to waste those precious seconds that the user is ready to devote to tutorial screens or tooltips.
+Some creative teams involve a professional copywriter for this task to create texts that make every single letter count.
 With the writer or not, anyway, take time and effort to create a concise, attractive and clear copy that applies the language appealing to the target audience and corresponding to the objectives behind the product.
 As well as design solutions, the copy should be tested as much as possible to find short ways of informing users.

 “The main thing you need to know about instructions is that no one is going to read them—at least not until after repeated attempts at ‘muddling through’ have failed.”
 Steve Krug once mentioned, and that’s the point to remember.
 When you are tempted to manifest your eloquence, just don’t overdo it here: tooltips, tutorials, and instructions are not the place for it.

 Another thing to remember is that any text is not only an informative part but also a visual element of design.
 As well as the icons, fields, buttons, illustrations, toggles, and other layout elements, it literally occupies the part of the screen or webpage like any other graphic component and influences the general stylistic presentation.
 The success of the efficient copy directly depends on not only the message and content but also design solutions as the choice of types and fonts, background, and even placement of the text.
 All that affects the level of readability, so if these points aren’t thought-out well, the copy risks getting much weaker, even being highly meaningful.